Representable Contract State

 In the traditional off-chain world, such needs are addressed by standards like FpML, the ISDA Common Domain Model, or the ICMA Bond Data Taxonomy.
 A common pattern is to treat an XML (or similar) document as the definitive source defining the financial product and then generate code to interact with the corresponding data.
 When a process modifies or updates properties of the product, developers must synchronize the smart contract's internal state with the off-chain XML representation.
 Today, each project typically invents its own set of view functions and off-chain conventions, so clients need bespoke code to map contract state into XML, JSON, or PDF.
 This makes interoperability, independent auditing, and reuse of tooling harder.

 This ERC inverts that pattern by putting the smart contract at the centre.
 A contract declares that it implements IXMLRepresentableState and defines an interface of representable state.
-Off-chain renderers can then derive a canonical XML document that reflects the semantically relevant state of the contract at a given (chain-id, address, block-number), using only eth_call and a standardized XML binding schema.
+Off-chain renderers can then derive a canonical XML representation that reflects the semantically relevant state of the contract at a given (chain-id, address, block-number), using only eth_call and a standardized XML binding schema.
 Rendering happens entirely off-chain and does not change state, so there is no gas cost, yet the resulting XML remains cryptographically anchored to the chain.

 Typical use cases include:

-• Smart derivative contracts that must present their current state to a valuation oracle or settlement engine.
+- Smart derivative contracts that must present their current state to a valuation oracle or settlement engine.

-• Smart bonds and other tokenized financial instruments that must generate legal terms, term sheets, or regulatory and supervisory reports.
+- Smart bonds and other tokenized financial instruments that must generate legal terms, term sheets, or regulatory and supervisory reports.

-• On-chain registries, governance modules, and vaults that want a reproducible, auditable document-style snapshot of their state.
+- On-chain registries, governance modules, and vaults that want a reproducible, auditable document-style snapshot of their state.

 By standardizing the Solidity interface and the XML attribute schema, this ERC allows generic tools to consume any compliant contract without project-specific adapters, and to plug directly into existing XML-based workflows in finance and beyond.